mfsyahrz/image-feed-api/docs/productionizing_guide.md

    - Use Docker to package the application.
 Create a `Dockerfile` that includes all dependencies and configurations for easy deployment and scaling.

 2. **Orchestration**:
-   - Use Kubernetes (or a managed service like AWS ECS, Google Cloud Run) to manage container deployments.
+   - Use Kubernetes to manage container deployments.
 This setup helps in handling load balancing, auto-scaling, and failover.

 3. **Database Setup**:
    - Use a managed database (e.g., AWS RDS, Google Cloud SQL) to ensure reliability, automatic backups, and scaling.